-When using the advanced configuration, Rally stores its metrics not in-memory but in a dedicated Elasticsearch instance.
+When using the advanced configuration, you can choose that Rally stores its metrics not in-memory but in a dedicated Elasticsearch instance.
 Therefore, you will also need the following software installed:

 - Elasticsearch: a dedicated Elasticsearch instance which acts as the metrics store for Rally.
 If you don't want to set it up yourself you can also use Elastic Cloud. - Optional: Kibana (also included in Elastic Cloud).